1jour1vin

 “James Suckling’s Top 100 of 2021”

 “A deep, intense, beautiful, uniform, and youthful red color.
 An intense, refined, fruity, pure, and subtle nose.
 A creamy and slightly smoky note.
-Meticulously crafted on the palate, particularly aromatic in the mid-palate, with a velvety body, smoothness, and elegance in the texture; the wine finishes long, a touch understated, yet very distinguished, with refined tannins.
+Meticulous on the palate at first, particularly aromatic in the mid-palate, with a velvety body, smoothness, and elegance in the texture; the wine finishes long, a touch understated, yet very distinguished, with refined tannins.
 A superb wine that is not overwhelmed by the year’s high alcohol content.”
 (Jean-Marc Quarin 2022) - Delivered in a wooden case for all orders of 6 bottles of this wine (excluding Pickup Point delivery method)

-Buy your Trotte Vieille wines at the best price in our private sale!
+Buy your Trotte Vieille wines at the best price in a private sale!

 Rated site